 A few children might need to take high-dose steroids in the long term – for example, a higher dose in their daily preventer inhaler, steroid tablets for longer than three months, or three or four courses of steroid tablets in a year.
 In these cases, steroids can have some side effects and part of your child’s management plan should include your child’s doctor explaining the possible side effects, as well as all the solutions you can try if side effects do occur.

-There’s a myth that taking inhaled steroids stops children growing properly.
 Research does show there’s a slight link between inhaled steroids and growth – the expected reduction in adult height depends on the child’s age when they start taking steroids, the dose they take and for how long they take them.
 For this reason latest clinical guidelines recommend that all children taking inhaled steroids for asthma have their height and weight checked at least annually.
 However, clinically, any reduction in height is described as ‘insignificant’.

 If you’re concerned about your child taking steroids, it might help you to remember that: